jek-bao-choo/splunk-otel-example/apm-js/k8s-daemonset-http-auto-instr/README.md

 If it works, now we can docker push docker push jekbao/k8snodejs:v1.0.2

+10. Ensure that Splunk OTel Collector Chart is installed

-9. Update image in k8s-daemonset-nodejs.yaml to latest image v1.0.2 after which create the deployment with the follow command in terminal CLI
+11. Update image in k8s-daemonset-nodejs.yaml to latest image v1.0.2 after which create the deployment with the follow command in terminal CLI
 ```bash
 kubectl apply -f k8s-daemonset-nodejs.yaml`
 ```

-10. Test that can connect to pod
+12. Test that can connect to pod
 ```bash
 # Invoke success
 kubectl run tmp --image=nginx:alpine -i --rm --restart=Never -- curl -m 5 -v <pod ip using kubectl get pod -o wide>:<containerPort>/api